omar0ali/breakout-game-cli/README.md

 File is saved as `config.toml`

 ### Controls
-The paddle can be moved left and right using the `Arrow Keys`.
-Will add mouse controls later.
+- The paddle can be moved left and right using the `Arrow Keys`.
+- Mouse control is now supported.